Cleveland Clinic logo

 Everyone with lupus experiences a different combination and severity of symptoms, but these are some of the most common.

-Lupus is a condition that causes inflammation throughout your body.
-It’s an autoimmune disease, which means your immune system damages your body instead of protecting it.
-You may experience symptoms throughout your body depending on where your autoimmune system damages tissue, including in your:
+Lupus is an autoimmune disease that causes inflammation throughout your body.
+If you have lupus, your immune system damages your body instead of protecting it.

 Advertisement